-Safari Highlands Ranch will create new luxury housing opportunities in Escondido, fulfilling the vision set forth in the City’s General Plan and providing significant economic benefits to the local community, including new jobs and tax revenues for local governments.
-The project will include amenities such as a private swim and tennis club, pocket parks and viewpoints, public hiking trails and biking trails, and access to award-winning schools and the nearby Eagle Crest Golf Club.
-A village core located at the heart of the community will provide a gathering place for residents to enjoy community events, concerts, movie nights and more, while an expansive recreational center will include a conference room, commercial space, a small grocery or coffee/convenience store use, fitness center, pool and splash pad, Jacuzzi, basketball court, tot lot and other features.
+Safari Highlands Ranch will create needed new luxury housing opportunities in Escondido, fulfilling the vision set forth in the City’s General Plan and providing significant economic benefits to the local community.
+Safari Highlands Ranch will generate a total economic impact of $514 million during construction and ongoing annual impact of $53 million after completion of construction.
+The proposed community will include amenities such as a private swim and tennis club, 13 pocket parks and viewpoints, public hiking trails and biking trails, and access to award-winning schools and the nearby Eagle Crest Golf Club.

 Improved Public Safety

 The proposed project will enhance public safety and fire protection services by improving response times and emergency access for the project site, and for surrounding neighborhoods and schools.
 Public safety improvements include a new fully equipped, 7,000-square-foot fire station constructed at no cost to the City of Escondido.
-Taxes and fees generated by the new homes will provide the majority of funding needed to support ongoing operations at the fire station.
+Taxes and fees generated by the new homes and a new special assessment district placed only on new Safari Highlands Ranch homeowners will provide funding needed for ongoing operations at the fire station.
 This new facility will provide emergency services to the San Pasqual Valley within minutes, helping to save lives when seconds count and reducing homeowners’ insurance premiums for nearby residents by up to 50 percent.
 Safari Highlands Ranch will also provide the community with an alternate emergency access route to exit the San Pasqual Valley to the northwest.

 Benefits for Local Schools

-Safari Highlands Ranch will support local schools, providing nearly $3 million in development school fees dedicated to the San Pasqual Union School District and a total of over $7 mill in overall school fees to the districts.
-Specific enhancements will be determined at the discretion of the school board but could include traffic and parking improvements on the San Pasqual Valley Elementary School campus.
+Safari Highlands Ranch will support local schools, providing nearly $3 million in development school fees dedicated to the San Pasqual Union School District and a total of more than $7 million in overall school fees to the districts.
+Specific enhancements will be determined at the discretion of the school board, but could include traffic and parking improvements on the San Pasqual Valley Elementary School campus.
 The project will provide these benefits while maintaining current enrollment at the school and allowing for inter-district transfers to ensure continued diversity.
-At full buildout, Safari Highlands Ranch is expected to contribute 138 students to the San Pasqual Union School, which currently admits approximately 180 students through inter-district transfer.
+At full buildout, Safari Highlands Ranch is expected to contribute 137 students to the San Pasqual Union School, which currently admits approximately 180 students through inter-district transfer.
 As a result, the project will leave sufficient capacity to accommodate inter-district transfers without increasing the student population.